-In addition to USDA, HFFI has also been supported at the U.S. Department of the Treasury and U.S. Department of Health and Human Services since 2010.
-To date, HFFI has helped leverage more than $220 million in grants and an estimated $1 billion in additional financing.
-It has also supported nearly 1,000 grocery and other healthy food retail projects in more than 35 states across the country, revitalizing economies, creating jobs, and improving access to healthy food.
+The U.S. Department of the Treasury and U.S. Department of Health and Human Services since 2010.
+To date, HFFI programs at the federal, state and local levels have helped leverage more than $320 million in grants and an estimated $1 billion in additional financing.
+They have also supported nearly 1,000 grocery and other healthy food retail projects in more than 48 states across the country, revitalizing economies, creating jobs, and improving access to healthy food.

 America’s Healthy Food Financing Intiative is the result of a national effort by PolicyLink, Reinvestment Fund and The Food Trust to raise awareness on the issue of limited food access in many communities across America.
 Beginning in 2009, these three organizations worked closely to educate policymakers and other stakeholders on the need to improve access to healthy food in low-income, underserved, rural, suburban and urban communities.